Date of Degree

 Copyright 2013 Chris Peckover

 Peckover, Christopher Allen.
 "Generative Community as a Regulative Ideal: The Moral Assessment of Educational Aims and of Educational Policies and Practices."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.